lestweforget/wuhan2019/Timeline(ENG).md

 As of **February 10**, China had 908  confirmed deaths and a total of 40,171 infections - 97 new fatalities  were reported following the deadliest day of the outbreak.

 President Xi Jinping appeared with the public for the  first time since the epidemic began, visiting a hospital in Beijing and  urging Chinese to fight the battle against the virus with confidence.

+On **February 11,** the WHO announced that the new coronavirus would be called "COVID-19".

+Meanwhile, deaths in China reached 1,016, with 42,638 infections recorded.